pyscf/pyscf.github.io/source/user/pbc/gto.rst

 Low-dimentional systems
 -----------------------

-PySCF :mod:`pbc` module supports the low-dimensional periodic systems.
+The PySCF  :mod:`pbc` module also supports low-dimensional periodic systems.
 You can initialize the attribute :attr:`Cell.dimension` to specify the dimension of the system::

   >>> cell.dimension = 2